Francis Schlatter: The Healer's Copper Rod

+While staying in Colorado, Schlatter had a copper rod made for him.
+He used it occasionally as a walking stick, but never disclosed the reason for making it.

 In 1906 Edgar Lee Hewett, who became a noted archaeologist and museum director, was conducting research near Casas Grandes, Chihuahua, Mexico, when his Mexican guide pointed out an unmarked grave.
 Ten years before, the guide said, he had come across the body of a dead man following a blizzard.
 From the guide's description, Hewett surmised that the dead man the guide had come across was Francis Schlatter, whom Hewett had met and whose healing sessions he observed in 1895.
 Hewett asked if any of the man's possessions had survived.
 The guide led him to the home of the jefe of Casas Grandes, and there Hewett saw Schlatter's Bible, saddle, and copper rod—which had become a mysterious hallmark of the healer from the time of his disappearance.
 Years later, in 1922, Hewett returned to Mexico and examined the copper rod again.
 By now the director of the School of American Research (now the School for Advanced Research) and the Museum of New Mexico, he showed interest in the rod and made a donation to the village of Casas Grandes to hire a teacher.
 Back in Santa Fe, a few weeks later, he received a heavy, burlap-wrapped package, and inside was Francis Schlatter's copper rod.
 He placed the rod in the collections of the two institutions he directed, which shared space in the Palace of the Governors in Santa Fe, N.M.
 Today the rod lies in the collections of the New Mexico History Museum in the Palace of the Governors.
+It was displayed once, in 2009.